 Pentagram partner and graphic designer Natasha Jen is a three-time National Design Award nominee whose work encompasses brand identity systems, packaging, exhibition design, digital interfaces and more.
-She’s also a thinker, a maker, an educator—and the sole judge of this year’s HOW Logo Design Awards, to which she’ll bring her keen eyes and industry expertise.
+She’s also a thinker, a maker, an educator—and was the sole judge of the 9th Annual HOW Logo Design Awards, to which she brought her keen eyes and industry expertise.

 Pentagram Partner Natasha Jen on All Things Branding